 If you had stayed in a rented accommodation and you can make one, I suggest you do that.
 Here is a redacted copy of my tenancy agreement.
 Any sort of booking of a place will also do to back your claim of your previous stay in the UK.

-So there you have it, all the documents you need to submit in order to continue on your road to the UK.
+So there you have it, all the documents you need to submit in order to continue on your road to the UK by getting a Tier 2 visa.
 Good luck!